SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex03/README.md

  1. Define different actions in the behavior definition of the _travel_ root entity ![bdef](../images/adt_bdef.png)**`ZRAP110_R_TRAVELTP_###`**.

-    Insert the code snippet provided below and replace the placeholder `###` with your group ID.
+    Insert the code snippet provided below and replace the placeholder `###` with your assigned suffix.

     ```ABAP
       //action(s)